githubotoro/laxmi-crypt-fund-web3-app/README.md

 ## Contributing 🤝

 "Laxmi Crypt Fund" is a community project and any contributions you make are greatly appreciated.
 If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "chai". 🏷
+You can also simply open an issue with the tag "Laxmi". 🏷

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/LaxmiFeature`)